 Allergen-Free YOGURT STARTER or Allergen-Free Probiotic Capsules

-***Do not make substitutions, do not alter measurements.
-Do not use milk beverages such as SoDelicious.
+Important: Follow the recipe exactly for guaranteed results.
+Do not make substitutions, do not alter measurements.
+Do not use milk beverages such as Silk or SoDelicious.
 Use pure coconut milk with the only additive (if there is one) being guar gum.
-Do not add flavorings or sweeteners until AFTER culturing and before transferring to the refrigerator ...
-I've gotten a few "it didn't work" comments.
-Digging deeper I was told "this or that was added" or sugar omitted (sugar is the bacteria's food!), etc. Follow the recipe exactly for guaranteed results.***
+Do not add flavorings or added sweeteners until AFTER culturing and before transferring to the refrigerator.
+Do not omit sugar, this is provides food for the bacteria.
+They will consume most of it.

 2. In a small bowl, mix tapioca starch and 1/2 cup water to make a slurry.
 Set aside.

 3. Add 2 cups filtered water to a large pot.
 Sprinkle agar agar powder over surface.
 Bring to boil and gently simmer 3-5 minutes or until agar agar is completely dissolved.

 4. Give the tapioca slurry a good stir and whisk, along with sugar, into the agar agar mixture.
 Return to simmer, stirring constantly 1-2 minutes.